How to Stop Feeling Guilty About Everything

 Are you wondering how to stop feeling guilty?

 Guilt can come from a hundred different sources every day.
-Maybe something triggers a cringe-worthy memory, a time you hurt someone dear to you or fell morally short in a difficult decision.
+Maybe something triggers a cringe-worthy memory.
+For example, a time you hurt someone dear to you or fell morally short in a difficult decision.

-At its root, guilt is a sort of self-regret — that you could have been a better person or you did something questionable or downright wrong.
-It serves to improve your moral compass and helps you grow and mature while you learn how to stop feeling guilty.
+At its root, guilt is a sort of self-regret.
+You could have been a better person or you did something questionable or downright wrong.
+It serves to improve your moral compass and helps you grow while you learn how to stop feeling guilty.

 However, guilt can also be unfounded.
 In some cases, as with “survivor’s guilt,” situations arise where luck or unknown variables cause an unforeseen or unavoidable outcome.
 In these cases, guilt does nothing productive, since there’s no lesson to learn.
 It’s important to learn how to stop feeling guilty in these situations, too.